elcritch/figuro/README.md

 ### Drawing model

-Each widget must inherit from the `Fidget` type. `Fidget` itself inherits from `Agent` which means it can work with signals and slots.
+Each widget must inherit from the `Fidget` type. `Fidget` itself inherits from `Agent` which means it can work with signals & slots.

 Each widget is composed of a `draw` slot and a widget-macro which is exported using `exportWidget`.
 Draw slots expect the widget object to already be created.